Arrk01/JobPortal/README.md

   - 🖥️ Spring Boot
   - 🛡️ Spring Security (for authentication and authorization)
   - 🔑 JWT (JSON Web Tokens for authentication)
-  - 🗃️ PostgreSQL (database management)
+  - 🗃️ MongoDB (database management)

 - **Other Tools**:
   - ⚙️ Maven (for dependency management and build)